syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/migration.md

 ### Index.razor

-In the *Index.razor* file, you can use the following code to render the PDF Viewer component
+To render the PDF Viewer (NextGen) component, add the following code in the *Index.razor* file.

 <table>
 <tr>